bashrc2/epicyon/README_commandline.md

 ~/epicyon-client-tts
 ```

-or if you have picospeaker installed:
+Or if you have picospeaker installed:

 ``` bash
 ~/epicyon-client-pico